Exclusive: GM offers $2.2 billion debt for equity swap in return for Seoul's support - sources

 On Tuesday, Barry Engle, head of GM’s international operations, met with a task force headed by a ruling party lawmaker from Bupyeong, where GM Korea has its biggest manufacturing plant, to discuss its restructuring plan.

-After the meeting, Engle told reporters the company wanted to stay in South Korea and fix the business.
+After the meeting, Engle told reporters the company wanted to stay in South Korea.

 “It is certainly our preference to stay and to fix the business and continue to be an important part of the Korea economy,” he said.
 “I‘m encouraged by the discussions and I am optimistic that that is an outcome that together we can achieve.”
 He declined to comment further on the discussions between GM and the South Korean government.